So Now You Want to Compete?

 Dogs aren’t actually measured using a tape measure.
 Instead there are two metal hoops – one small and one medium.
 The measurer places the hoop over the dog's withers.
 If the dog fits under the Small one, then they classed as 'Small.'
 If they fit under the Medium one, they are considered 'Medium.' if they don’t fit under either of them, then they are a 'Large' dog.
 Your dog will need to stand still for a couple of minutes with you holding them so it would be a useful thing to practice at home.

 • Small and medium dogs cannot be measured until they are 15 months old and must be measured twice.
-The second measurement needs to be between 12 – 24 months after the first one.
-Dogs which are obviously Large can be measured before they are 15 months and only need to be measured once.
+The second measurement needs to be between 12 – 24 months after the first one and must be carried out by different measurers.
 There is much more information about measuring in the front of the Record Book.

 So, your dog’s registered and measured, now what?